OSS Kafka couldn’t save them. See how data streaming came to the rescue! | Watch now

 In this way, a stream processing platform can be seen as a centralized way to connect an organization’s data sources and sinks, with real-time value-added computation and analysis along the way.

-How Stream Analytics Differs from Batch Analytics
+How Stream Analytics Differs From Batch Analytics

-Feature Streaming Analytics Regular Analytics
+Feature Streaming Analytics Batching Analytics

 When data is analyzed As it is being generated After it has been stored in a database